 - Airway, oxygenation and ventilation management

-Employment certificate, dated in the last six months, which is issued by the Personnel Department at the branch where employees serve, upon their request.
+- Work Certificate dated within the last semester, which is issued by the Personnel Department of the branch where the employee serves upon his application.

 For employees, active rescuers, doctors*, nurses** who are employed as ambulance crew and serve in Primary Health Care structures (Health Centers):